PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 I. Perceptual shape
 ===================

 Code the specifications for a movement with :ref:`perceptual_shape`.
-This could be the only movement in a sign, as in `NORTH <https://asl-lex.org/visualization/?sign=north>`_, or a single component of a more complex sign, like the path movement in `FINGERSPELL <https://asl-lex.org/visualization/?sign=fingerspell>`_.
+This could be the only movement in a sign, as in `NORTH <https://asl-lex.org/visualization/?sign=north>`_, or a single component of a more complex sign, like the path movements in `MILK_2 <https://asl-lex.org/visualization/?sign=milk_2>`_.

 .. _shape_entry: